secwexen/aapp-mart/README.md

 aapp-mart modules list
 ```

-See [CLI Details](docs/cli.md) for more CLI commands and advanced options.
+See the CLI documentation for available commands and advanced options: [CLI documentation](docs/cli.md)

 ---